New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: New Derivation of Oscillation Probabilities

 \section{New Derivation of Oscillation Probabilities}

 As reviewed in the previous section, the oscillations with and without chirality-flip were calculated separately in previous papers.
-If both types of oscillations exist, the unitarity does not hold by considering only one of them.
-We can interpret the oscillation without chirality-flip occurred by the deviation between the chirality-flavor eigenstates and the chirality-mass (energy-helicity) eigenstates, and the oscillation with chirality-flip occurred by the deviation between the chirality-mass (chirality-flavor) eigenstates and the energy-helicity eigenstates.
+If both types of oscillations exist, considering only one of them will not maintain unitarity.
+We can interpret the oscillation without chirality-flip occurred by the deviation between the flavor eigenstates and the mass (energy) eigenstates, and the oscillation with chirality-flip occurred by the deviation between the mass (flavor) eigenstates and the energy eigenstates.
 We would like to consider these oscillations in a unified way in this section.
 This can be realized by using the Dirac equation.
 We show that the unitarity holds only when both types of oscillations are considered simultaneously.